eBay/nice-modal-react/README.md

 ```

 From the code, we can see:
 * The modal is uncontrolled.
-You can hide your modal inside the component regardless where it is showed.
+You can hide your modal inside the component regardless of where it is shown.
 * The high order component created by `NiceModal.create` ensures your component is not executed before it becomes visible.
 * You can call `modal.remove` to remove your modal component from the React component tree to reserve transitions.